Garden4less - Hozelock Micro Irrigation

 The flow control valve (shown bottom right) isn't strictly a dripper but as it's adjustable it is ideal for use with low pressure as the valve can be opened right up so that there is little resistance.

-The pressure compensating drippers (shown top right) that come with the complete watering kits where found to be ineffective as they require higher pressure than that available from the water butt.
+The pressure compensating drippers (shown top right) that come with some of the complete watering kits were found to be ineffective as they require higher pressure than that available from the water butt.
 If you would still like to purchase one of the kits then you would will need to purchase the adjustable drippers separately to replace the pressure compensating drippers provided in the kit.

 From the tests we proved that it would be possible to water a number of grow bags for at least a fortnight allowing you to go on holiday and still water your tomato plants, or in the event of a hosepipe ban you could still water a number of pots, grow bags or individual plants.
-The draw back is that the Hozelock timers don't work with less than 1 bar of pressure so we don't have a solution to automatically time the watering period.
+All Hozelock timers have been updated and now work at low pressure so you can set the period of watering and the frequency.

 Setting up the Water Butt Watering System